 - The term in which you wish to attend the program (summer, fall, or spring)

 - The year you expect to be considered for tenure or the year in which you received tenure at UTK

 - What you hope to gain from participating in the program and how your participation will allow you to achieve your professional goals

 - What you will bring to the NFCDD program cohort

 - Statements indicating (1) your willingness to provide the Provost’s Office with feedback about your experiences when you complete the program and (2) your willingness to initiate some sort of programming after your participation to enhance and support faculty and/or graduate student development at UTK.

-- Endorsement letter from your department head or program director
+- Endorsement letter from your department head, program director, or mentor

 - Endorsement letter from your college